duck-bongos/duck-bongos.github.io/athletics.md

 Currently injured, but whatever!
 Mind's still in the game.

 ### Mostly Beach Volleyball
 Formerly ranked top #400 in the country, graduate school and injuries set me back prety hard.
-These are from some ofthe good times:
+These are from some of the good times:

 <div style="display: flex; gap: 10px; justify-content: center;">
 <img src="{{ site.baseurl }}/assets/sports/pottstown_pose.jpg" style="float: left; width:30%; height:200px; " >